A Bayesian Nonparametric System Reliability Model which Integrates Multiple Sources of Lifetime Information: Introduction

-If we know little about $F(t)$ (or equivalently $R(t)$), then it makes sense to adopt a nonparametric approach for making inference and predictions.
+If we know little about $F(t)$ (or equivalently $R(t)$), then a nonparametric approach for inference and predictions can be appealing.
 Within the frequentist framework, this is typically done by estimating $F(t)$ using the empirical distribution function, or in the case of censored data, the Kaplan-Meier estimator \citep{kaplan-1958-nonparametric}.
-However, in the Bayesian framework, we specify a prior process (e.g., a DP) on the space of all distribution functions $\mathscr{F}$. \cite{doksum-1971-tailfree} introduced the \textit{neutral to the right process} (NRP), a special class of random distribution functions.
+However, in the Bayesian framework a prior process is specified on the space of all distribution functions $\mathscr{F}$, e.g., a Dirichlet Process \citep{ferguson1973bayesian}. \citet{susarla-1976-nonparametric} use a Dirichlet process (DP) prior for the unknown distribution function $F(t)$.
+However, the DP may not provide an adequate model for $F(t)$ in the case of censored lifetime data. \cite{doksum-1971-tailfree} introduced the \textit{neutral to the right process} (NRP), a special class of random distribution functions. \citet{ferguson-1979-bayesian} extend their results for censored data.
 An important feature of NRPs is: given an NRP prior and data (which may be randomly right censored) the posterior is also a NRP.
-In this sense, a NRP prior is \textit{structurally conjugate}. \citet{susarla-1976-nonparametric} use a Dirichlet process (DP) prior for the unknown distribution function $F(t)$.
-However, the DP may not provide an adequate prior for $F(t)$ in the case of lifetime data. \citet{ferguson-1979-bayesian} extend their results to a more general class of prior distributions for $F(t)$ which can incorporate right-censored observations, namely, the NRP prior. \cite{walker-1997-beta} introduce the Beta-Stacy process (BSP) prior, a neutral to the right process prior that is structurally and parametrically conjugate.
-The authors also show the BSP as a generalization of the Dirichlet process.
-In fact, given right-censored observations and a DP prior for $F(t)$, the posterior of $F(t)$ is a Beta-Stacy process.
-Thus, the BSP provides a convenient prior for the space of distribution functions.
+In this sense, a NRP prior is structurally conjugate because the prior and posterior processes are of the same type.

+\cite{walker-1997-beta} introduced the Beta-Stacy process (BSP) prior, a neutral to the right process prior that is structurally and parametrically conjugate.
+The authors also show the BSP is a generalization of the Dirichlet process.
+As a result, given right-censored observations and a DP prior for $F(t)$, the posterior of $F(t)$ is a Beta-Stacy process.
+Additionally, when no prior information is given (or when the prior process has a precision of zero), the centering measure of the BSP posterior is equivalent to the Kaplan-Meier estimator.
+Thus, the BSP provides a convenient prior for the space of cumulative distribution functions when right censoring is present.

+\cite{warr-2013-bayesian} use the \textit{Dirichlet process} (DP) to make a nonparametric assessment of the reliability of multi-component systems.
+A drawback of this approach, however, is that it assumes the data are not censored.
+In this paper we take a similar approach to modeling system reliability.
+Our work extends their methodology by allowing for right-censored data.
+This is accomplished by replacing the Dirichlet process with the more general \textit{Beta-Stacy process}.
+Additionally, their work was somewhat limited by an ad hoc method of uncertainty propagation.
+In our work we solve this more generally, and preserve the uncertainty at each level of the system.

+We recognize there is much more literature system reliability assessment from both frequentist and Bayesian perspectives than we can cover here.
+We refer the reader to \cite{reese-2011-bayesian} and \cite{guo-2013-bayesian} for a more thorough overview of this literature.

-\subsection{The Beta-Stacy Process}
+\section{The Beta-Stacy Process}